- Print

-Collection and export of performance monitoring data can be done by Skylight orchestrator.
-The collection portion of the process involves establishing a permanent SSH connection to/from orchestrator and storing the retrieved data points into binary files on the Skylight orchestrator file system.
+Collection and export of performance monitoring data can be done by Legacy orchestrator.
+The collection portion of the process involves establishing a permanent SSH connection to/from orchestrator and storing the retrieved data points into binary files on the Legacy orchestrator file system.

 Once the data is collected, the export mechanism comes into play.
 The export mechanism is made up of two components:

-This article presents these metrics collection mechanisms and the export functions of performance data in Skylight orchestrator.
+This article presents these metrics collection mechanisms and the export functions of performance data in Legacy orchestrator.

 Metrics Collection

-The Skylight sensor technologies can use one of two (and in one case both) mechanisms for data collection.
+The Provider Connectivity Assurance Sensor technologies can use one of two (and in one case both) mechanisms for data collection.
 At a high level the mechanisms are identical in nature:

-• They establish a permanent SSH connection to Skylight orchestrator and stream performance metric data points on a real time basis.
+- They establish a permanent SSH connection to Legacy orchestrator and stream performance metric data points on a real time basis.

-• Once the data points are received by Skylight orchestrator, they are stored in real-time to the file system in binary storage files.
+- Once the data points are received by Legacy orchestrator, they are stored in real-time to the file system in binary storage files.

 These two mechanisms are called PM Collect and PT Agent.
 Under normal operations, they work identically, producing one file per device per measurement type on a periodic basis.
 Some functional differences emerge under disconnection and recovery scenarios.
 These are explained below.